Fall admission only. Applications deadline: 1/15

 - The highest ranking applicants will be required to interview with the faculty of the

 Counseling Psychology program.
-Invitations to interview will made in February.
-Interviews
+Invitations to interview will be made in February.

 - Completed applications and admission credentials must meet the deadline of January 15th for fall semester admission.
 Applications are not accepted for spring admission.
 Admission to the program is granted on a competitive, space-available basis.